msu-alglab/coaster-experiments/README.md

 It will also contain scripts for running experiments on Hyalite, MSU's research computing cluster.

+Scripts to create and analyze data can be run using Python 3.

 ### Creating Data

 `create_cyclic_instances.py` creates cyclic flow instances (without subpath